djbrugh/latex-pchem/README.md

 ## Report Template

-The report template is currently the only template available.
+The report template is a single-column template based on the memoir class.
+It is intended to be printed single sided.